Ilija Lukić

-Ilija Lukić (Serbian Cyrillic: Илија Лукић; 21 January 1942 – 13 June 2018) was a Serbian footballer who played as a forward.
+Ilija Lukić (Serbian Cyrillic: Илија Лукић; 21 January 1942 – 13 June 2018) was a Yugoslav footballer who played as a forward.

 Playing career

 Lukić started playing in the youth teams of Belgrade's FK Železnik.
 In 1961, at age 19, he joined Second League FK Priština and he was soon regarded as one of the finest strikers in the country.
 That made attention turn to him and he signed with the FK Partizan that was having that season their historic achievement of reaching the 1966 European Cup Final that they lost to Real Madrid.
 After not getting many opportunities to play, he was moving next season to the California based Oakland Clippers where he would help the club win the 1967 National Professional Soccer League.
 Next year, he was back to Europe first in Dutch club Heracles Almelo and, after a disappointing season there, to Franch Ligue 1 club Stade Rennais.
 He stayed four seasons there becoming very popular among the fans.
 During this time the club had their most enjoyable period, winning the French Cup in 1971.
-Following season he moved to another Ligue 1 club FC Rouen before moving to Austria where he was appointed player-manager of Second League FC Linz.
+Following season he moved to another Ligue 1 club FC Rouen before moving to Austria where he was appointed player-manager of Second League Rapid Lienz.
 Eventually achieving their goal to play in the newly inaugurated Bundesliga, he finished his playing career as a player-manager of Belgian FC Berlaar.